 The Trump administration issues executive order against the Social Media giants

-In today’s day & age when human emotions reciprocated by social media & businesses run through social media marketing, a leading powerhouse like the United States of America has issued an order against the leading social media giants like twitter, Facebook, etc.
+In today’s day & age when human emotions reciprocated by social media & businesses run digital marketing through different social media marketing platforms, a leading powerhouse like the United States of America has issued an order against the leading social media giants like twitter, Facebook, etc.

 The executive order says that online platforms are engaging in “selective censorship” and that Twitter’s labelling of Trump’s Tweets shows “political bias”.